sensu/catalog/integrations/neo4j/neo4j-monitoring/README.md

 <!-- Sensu Integration description; supports markdown -->

-The Neo4j monitoring and metrics integration provides metrics from hosts running Neo4j.
+The Neo4j monitoring and metrics integration provides metrics from hosts running Neo4j Enterprise releases.
 These are output in Prometheus format.

 <!-- Provide a high level overview of the integration contents (e.g. checks, filters, mutators, handlers, assets, etc) -->